Fair Allocation based on Diminishing Differences: Preliminaries

-An \emph{allocation} $\bf{X}$ is a function that assigns to each agent $i$ a bundle $X_i$, such that $\allitems = X_1 \cup \cdots \cup X_n$ and the $X_i$-s are pairwise-disjoint.
-1cm Each agent $i$ has a strict ranking $\pref_i$ on items.
+Each agent $i\in\allagents$ has a strict ranking $\pref_i$ on items.
 Each agent may also have a utility function $u_i$ on (multi-)bundles.
 When we deal with a single agent, we often omit the subscript $_i$ and consider an agent with ranking $\succ$ and utility-function $u$.

-All utility functions considered in this paper are positive and additive, so the utility of a (multi-)bundle is the sum of the utilities of the items in it.
+All utility functions considered in this paper are strictly positive and additive, so the utility of a (multi-)bundle is the sum of the utilities of the items in it.
 A utility function $u$ is \emph{consistent with $\pref$} if for every two items $x,y$:

 We denote by $\mathcal{U}(\pref)$ the set of additive utility functions consistent with $\pref$.